Terms and Conditions

-- A return of course materials will in entirety will receive a refund of $50
+- A return of course materials will in entirety receive a refund of $50

 - BICP reserves the right to cancel any training course due to insufficient enrollment at least 30 calendar days in advance of the scheduled course date.
 Notice will be provided with the option to reschedule for a future course date or to receive a full refund of registration fees.

-- BICP is not responsible for any expenses incurred by the customer if a training course is cancelled.
+- BICP is not responsible for any expenses incurred by the customer if a training course is canceled.

-- If a training class is cancelled due to any unforeseen circumstances such as weather or natural disaster, the customer is entitled to reschedule for a future training course.
+- If a training class is canceled due to any unforeseen circumstances such as weather or natural disaster, the customer is entitled to reschedule for a future training course.